-Adoption of voice interfaces on mobile platforms has grown rapidly in recent years.
-This surge is almost entirely driven by voice assistants created by mobile platform owners Apple, Google, and Samsung.
+The adoption of voice user interfaces (VUIs) on mobile platforms has increased rapidly in recent years.
+This surge is by voice assistants created by mobile platform owners Apple, Google, and Samsung.

-Despite voice assistant ubiquity, third party mobile apps are struggling to offer compelling voice-enabled experiences tailored for their domains of interest.
-Developing voice recognition technology is complex and out of reach for the majority of companies.
-Additionally, platform owners provide only a limited programmatic access to their voice technology, which can subsequently limit app user experience.
-And although there are several open-source and commercial voice recognition technologies available, each has obstacles when used on mobile platforms.
+Despite voice assistant ubiquity, third-party mobile apps struggle to offer compelling voice-enabled experiences tailored to their domains of interest.
+Developing voice recognition technology is complex and out of reach for most companies.
+Additionally, platform owners provide limited programmatic access to their voice technology, which can subsequently limit app user experience.
+And although there are several FOSS (free and open-source software) and commercial voice recognition technologies available, each has obstacles when used on mobile platforms.

-There are two major drawbacks with cloud voice recognition: lack of privacy and high operating cost.
-The voice data needs to be transferred out of the device, which in turn raises privacy concerns and in certain use cases—such as health care—may breach regulatory compliance.
-Most providers charge a minimum of $0.004 per API call.
-Assuming 10 voice interactions per user per day, this adds up to $14 per user per year.
+There are two drawbacks to cloud voice recognition: lack of privacy and high operating cost.
+The voice data goes out of the device, which raises privacy concerns.
+Data transfer in certain use cases, such as health care, may breach regulatory compliance.
+Cloud providers charge per API call!
+It can become unbearably expensive with a large user base and high engagement.
+When a user interacts with voice features hundreds of times a month, the cloud bill goes above a couple of hundred dollars per user per year.

-The need for connectivity makes it impossible to provide a reliable and responsive experience as the existence and quality of an Internet connection is not guaranteed.
-Finally, cloud-based solutions are particularly inefficient in terms of battery power consumption as they need to continuously stream data to and from the device, which in turn limits their usefulness in always-listening and long running applications.
+The need for connectivity makes it impossible to provide a reliable and responsive experience as the existence and quality of an Internet connection are not guaranteed.
+Finally, cloud-based solutions are particularly inefficient in terms of battery power consumption.
+They need to stream data to and from the device, which limits their usefulness in always-listening and long-running applications.

 PocketSphinx can run offline on Android and iOS devices.
 Its main drawback is low recognition accuracy.
-Additionally, PocketSphinx only offers STT capability and the inference of intent from transcribed text needs to be performed separately by NLU software.
-This often results in reduced performance from compounded errors.
+Additionally, PocketSphinx only offers STT capability.
+The inference of intent from transcribed text needs to be performed separately by NLU software which often results in reduced performance from compounded errors.

 Kaldi is a speech recognition toolkit intended for use by speech recognition researchers.
 It is possible to train highly-accurate models using Kaldi and then optimize the implementation for running on ARM-based Android and iOS devices.

 The main drawback of Kaldi is its steep learning curve and lack of production-ready code.
-In practice, a company seeking to use Kaldi needs to hire speech scientists, C++ programmers, and invest significant upfront cost and time for data gathering, training the model, and optimizing the runtime engine for mobile execution.
-Additionally, Kaldi only offers STT capability and inference of intent from the transcribed text needs to be performed separately.
+A company that wants to use Kaldi needs to hire speech scientists and C++ programmers.
+It also needs to invest significant upfront costs and time for data gathering, training the model and optimizing the runtime engine for mobile execution.
+Additionally, Kaldi only offers STT capability.
+The inference of intent from the transcribed text requires an NLU engine.